 As with most consumer goods, one carat diamond rings are available in a wide variety of price points.
 However, that does not necessarily mean that a cheap 1-carat diamond ring is going to look good.

-Secondly, there is a lot of black obstruction under the table facet and that makes the diamond look dark.
+In this case, there is a lot of black obstruction under the table facet.
+As you can see, that makes the diamond look dark.
 In addition, the arrows pattern lacks contrast brilliance.
 According to the GIA diamond grading report, the pavilion angle is 41.4 degrees and that is part of the problem.

 After all, the light is not going to reflect back properly if the pavilion angle is too deep.
 At the same time, the deeper total depth of 62.8% is reducing the visible outside diameter of this diamond.
 According to the GIA, this diamond measures 6.35 - 6.39 x 4.00 mm.

 That means that this diamond has an average outside diameter of 6.37 mm.
 In other words, this diamond is going to face-up smaller than a one-carat diamond with better proportions.